 - Process events are specific to your installation and concern the data you are monitoring.
 They have been configured by users with configuration permission, as explained in the stream configuration manual. - System events are generic to any installation.
-They are mainly about losses of communication (with an agardio.manager device, with a product, with a FTP server, with the SMTP server), among other technical issues.
-See §11.1 for the detailed list of available system events. - Depending on the permission(s) granted to your account, you may only be able to see one of the event interfaces.
+They are mainly about losses of communication (with an agardio.manager device, with a product, with a FTP server, with the SMTP server, or with the weather service), among other technical issues.
+See §12.1 for the detailed list of available system events.

-8.1.2.
+Depending on the permission(s) granted to your account, you may only be able to see one of the event interfaces.

+9.1.2.
 Statuses of event instances